DiCE Networking Conference on Brexit, 11-12 March 2021

 - John Erik Fossum, ARENA Centre for European Studies, University of Oslo

 - Nicoletta Pirozzi, Istituto Affari Internazionali

 DiCE is a Coordination and Support Action (CSA) that brings together the three successful projects funded by the EU on ‘Past, present and future of differentiation in European governance’: Integrating Diversity in the European Union (InDivEU), EU Integration and Differentiation for Effectiveness and Accountability (EU IDEA), and EU Differentiation, Dominance and Democracy (EU3D).
 DiCE aims to enhance the focus on Brexit and to broaden the general understanding on the different dynamics of internal and external differentiation.
-More information on the project can be found here.

 Click here for the the events archive.